estoicodev/website-mauricodev/content/pages/contact.md

   - section_id: contact-form
     type: section_form
     content: >
-      Hello!
       Thank you very much for taking the time to see my work.
 If you want you can leave me a message below or just email me directly at
       <mauricodev@gmail.com>.